Privacy and Cookies Policy

 - in order to establish, exercise or defend our legal rights (including providing information to others for the purposes of fraud prevention and reducing credit risk).

-8.2 We will store all the personal information you provide on our secure password and firewall-protected servers.
+8.2 We will store all the Personal Information Customer and End User provide on our secure password and firewall-protected servers.
 Further information about our server security can be found at https://aws.amazon.com/security.

 8.3 All data entered through our website or exchanged via our services will be protected by encryption technology.
 This includes the Content of any documents or files sent using the FileInvite platform.